 “Because of my vision, I’m using my life now when I paint.
 I mean by that all the painting that I’ve ever done.”Lennart Anderson in a 2013 interview with The Vision & Art Project

 Born in Detroit, Michigan, Lennart Anderson knew from a young age that he wanted to be an artist.
-He often visited the Detroit Institute of Arts as a child and went on to study at the School of the Art Institute of Chicago and then at the Cranbrook Academy of Art.
+He studied at the School of the Art Institute of Chicago and then at the Cranbrook Academy of Art.

 He moved to New York in the mid-1950s, studied briefly at the Art Students League under Edwin Dickinson, and lived on Tenth Street, then a hub of abstract expressionism.
 In a 2013 interview with The Vision & Art Project, Anderson talked about how, from early in his career, he “hunkered down” and pursued what interested him.
-This included painting street scenes and bacchanals from a combination of perception and imagination, as well as still lifes, portraits, and figures from observation.
-By his own admission, he was deeply influenced by the work of historical painters—among others, Edgar Degas, Diego Velázquez, Jean-Auguste-Dominique Ingres, and Jean-Baptiste-Camille-Corot.
+He painted street scenes and bacchanals from a combination of perception and imagination.
+He also painted still lifes, portraits, and figures from observation.
+By his own admission, the work of historical painters influenced Anderson—among others, Edgar Degas, Diego Velázquez, Jean-Auguste-Dominique Ingres, and Jean-Baptiste-Camille-Corot.

 Although Anderson never worked exclusively from observation, he became known as a leading proponent of perceptual painting.
 He was the recipient of many important awards, including a Rome Prize (1958) and a Guggenheim (1983).
 His work is in the permanent collections of the Brooklyn Museum, Cleveland Museum of Art, Hirshhorn Museum and Sculpture Garden, Museum of Fine Arts (Boston), and Whitney Museum of American Art, among others.
 He taught at Columbia, Princeton, and Yale, and served as a distinguished professor emeritus at Brooklyn College.